famanson/famanson.github.io/_posts/2015-07-07-circle-ci-incident-lesson.md

 day: 7
 ---

-## The shit hits the fan.
+## When the shit hits the fan.

 *Quick intro: GitHub is where we host our code, and CircleCI is where we run our tests.
 CircleCI has set up a hook for GitHub to notify them of new changes/branches/projects and run the set of tests define in those automatically in containers*

-*What is written in this article is purely my own speculation on what happened, and I took a particular interest in it because it has a lot of similarities with our own backend system at Esplorio*
+*What is written in this article is purely my own speculation on what happened, and I took a particular interest in it because I find that it has a lot of similarities with our own backend system at Esplorio*

+<iframe src="//giphy.com/embed/11Ej01Grffnr20" width="480" height="364" frameBorder="0" style="max-width: 100%;margin:20px auto;display:block" class="giphy-embed" align="center" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 An earlier GitHub outage practically DDOS'ed CircleCI.
 All the hooks over the period of time GitHub had their problem got called.
 This quickly filled up CircleCI's capacity and caused a major slowdown, forcing them to scale up to deal with the problem.
 The CircleCI database issue that happened system-wide immediately afterwards is either very unfortunately timed or a direct consequence of this - either way, some people in San Francisco had a very bad day in the office...
 There is not much of an official statement on what exactly went on yet.
 Personally, I think the 2 incidents are very likely to be linked.